 2. Choose your location carefully

 Location is really important for an event such as Milan Design Week, as there are hundreds of events around the city, and each area now has its own specific character that is also partially defined by the brands that exhibit there.
 Aim at being physically in the right area with a lot of foot traffic, so people will see your exhibit.
 Visitors will exchange tips and experiences on social media and the grapevine.
 Ideally, by the end of the week, your event will become the “one everyone must see”.

 3. Design for sharing

 While PepsiCo received thousands of visitors at Mix It Up last year, social media and traditional media serve as a huge amplifier.
 So the space needs to be shareable, such that you can get a gist of the whole thing in one image.
 For the designers, this meant considering angles and photo-ops when designing the space.
 For this year’s edition, designers were invited to create objects around PepsiCo’s brands: these are strong communication tools as they are easier to photograph, understand and share with comments.

 4. Create experiences

 A great space will tell you a story, give you a feeling, allow you to experience, live and breathe the brand and its values.
 PepsiCo’s Design Centre, for instance, believes very strongly in reaching their audience through real experiences created around their brands, and so interpreting a space in this way perfectly matches this attitude.
-In the end, what visitors will go away with in the short term is a memory of what they saw, but in the long term, they will remember sensations at a deeper level that will then be intrinsically linked to the brand that invited them to live that experience.
+In the end, what visitors will go away with in the short term is a memory of what they saw, but in the long term, they will remember sensations at a deeper level that are intrinsically linked to the brand that invited them to live that experience.

 5. Make the most of the investment